Group Testing: An Information Theory Perspective: What is group testing?

 Of course, this idealized testing model is a mathematical convenience; in practice, a more realistic model could account for sources of error -- for example, that a large number of samples of negative blood could dilute syphilis antigens below a detectable level.
 However, the idealization results in a useful and interesting problem, which we will refer to as \defn{standard noiseless group testing}.

-Generally, we say we have $n$ \defn{items} (in the above example, soldiers) of which $k$ are \defn{defective} (have syphilis).
-A test on a subset of items is returned positive if at least one of the items is defective, and is returned negative if all of the items are nondefective.
+Generally, we consider $n$ \defn{items} (in the above example, soldiers) of which $k$ are \defn{defective} (have syphilis).
+A test on a subset of items returns positive if at least one of the items is defective, and returns negative is all of the items are nondefective.
 The central problem of group testing is then the following: Given the number of items $n$ and the number of defectives $k$, how many such tests $T$ are required to accurately discover the defective items, and how can this be achieved?

 As we shall see, the number of tests required depends on various assumptions on the mathematical model used.
 An important distinction is the following: \begin{description} \item[Adaptive vs. nonadaptive] Under adaptive testing, the test pools are designed sequentially, and each one can depend on the previous test outcomes.
 Under nonadaptive testing, all the test pools are designed in advance, making them amenable to being implemented in parallel.
-Nearly all the focus of this survey is on nonadaptive testing, though we present adaptive results in Section \ref{sec:adaptive} for comparison purposes, and consider the intermediate case of algorithms with a fixed number of stages in Section \ref{sec:two-stage}. \end{description}
+Most of the focus of this survey is on nonadaptive testing, though we present adaptive results in Section \ref{sec:adaptive} for comparison purposes, and consider the intermediate case of algorithms with a fixed number of stages in Section \ref{sec:two-stage}.
+In Section \ref{sec:linear} we consider adaptive testing in regimes with a relatively larger number of defective items. \end{description}

-Within nonadaptive testing, it is often useful to separate the \defn{design} and \defn{decoding} parts of the group testing problem.
-The design problem concerns the question of how to choose the testing strategy -- that is, which items should be placed in which pools.
-The decoding (or {\em detection}) problem consists of determining which items are defective given the test designs and outcomes, ideally in a computationally efficient manner.
+For nonadaptive testing, it is often useful to separate the \defn{design} and \defn{decoding} parts of the group testing problem.
+The design problem concerns the question of how to choose the testing strategy -- that is, which items should be placed in which tests.
+The decoding (or {\em detection}) problem consists of determining which items are defective given the test designs and their outcomes, ideally in a computationally efficient manner.